Hank Chen

-Early life
+Early life and education

 Born as Henry Chen in Silver Spring, Maryland to Taiwanese immigrants, Chen spoke Mandarin Chinese at home before learning English.
 His parents are engineers.
 He has a younger sister.

 Chen grew up in a religious and conservative household.
 He is a founding member of advocacy group, OneWheaton supporting LGBT students and alumni from his alma mater.

 Raised in the suburbs of Washington, D.C., Chen graduated with an International Baccalaureate diploma from Springbrook High School.
-At Wheaton College, he majored in Sociology with minors in Communications and English, and studied theatre at the University of Westminster in London.
+At Wheaton College, he majored in sociology with minors in Communications and English, and studied theatre at the University of Westminster in London.
 Chen remained near Chicago after graduation to work, take acting classes, and perform comedy.
 He trained with The Second City and joined Stir Friday Night, a sketch comedy ensemble of Asian-American performers.
 Other SFN alumni include Danny Pudi and Steven Yeun.
 He attended the Actors Studio Drama School at Pace University MFA program, moving to Brooklyn, New York, where he began his career with a credit on Law & Order: Special Victims Unit.